-Create a database with proper configuration taking in the following consideration:
+Create SQL Server database with proper configuration taking in the following consideration:

 - Pre size the data file and auto growth property of the data file

 - Pre size the log file and auto growth property of the log file

 - Have each data and transaction log file on its own physical drive

 - Sizing based on the activity that your environment uses base your size roughly on two or three years of growth patterns

 USE master GO CREATE DATABASE [Production2] CONTAINMENT = NONE ON PRIMARY ( NAME = N'Production2', FILENAME = N'C:\Program Files\Microsoft SQL Server\MSSQL11.MSSQLSERVER\MSSQL\DATA\Production2.mdf' , --<< this must be in its own physical drive SIZE = 5MB , --<< pre size the data file 5000 mb FILEGROWTH = 1MB ) --<< pre size the log file 100 mb LOG ON ( NAME = N'Production2_log', FILENAME = N'C:\Program Files\Microsoft SQL Server\MSSQL11.MSSQLSERVER\MSSQL\DATA\Production2_log.ldf' , --<< this must be in its own physical drive SIZE = 1MB , --<< pre size size of transaction log file 100 mb FILEGROWTH = 1MB ) --<< pre size size auto growth to increase in increments of 5 mb GO

 — 1 minute and 10 seconds to create a database for database file size 5 gigs!

 –size the physical DRIVE size of both the data and the transaction log file based on activity and workload